ryanjustindejesus/Incident-Response-2---Brute-Force-Attempt---Linux/README.md

 <h1>Incident Response: Brute Force Attempt - Linux</h1>

-- <b>This tutorial outlines the configuration of performing incident response for brute force attempts on our Linux Syslog virtual machine using Microsoft Sentinel and Log Analytics Workspace</b>
+- <b>This tutorial outlines the configuration of performing incident response for a brute force attempt on our Linux Syslog virtual machine using Microsoft Sentinel and Log Analytics Workspace</b>

 <h2>Environments and Technologies Used</h2>